Six Characteristics of Cohousing

 The community is not a source of income for its members.
 Occasionally, a cohousing community will pay one of its residents to do a specific (usually time-limited) task, but more typically the work will be considered that member’s contribution to the shared responsibilities.

-Cohousing projects typically have “House Rules” that go beyond normal CC&R restrictions.
+Cohousing projects typically have “House Rules” that go beyond normal Covenants, Conditions and Restrictions (CC&R) restrictions.
 These House Rules are designed to create social and economic sustainability through:

-1. Cooking and eating together.
-By regularly sharing meals together, neighbors are connected more closely, build stronger social bonds, and are better able to create a more efficient and satisfying lifestyle.
+Cooking and eating together - By regularly sharing meals together, neighbors are connected more closely, build stronger social bonds, and are better able to create a more efficient and satisfying lifestyle.

-2. Social synergy in diversity.
-Social synergy capitalizes on the collective energy, creativity, and diversity of skills, knowledge, and interests among neighbors.
+Social synergy in diversity - Social synergy capitalizes on the collective energy, creativity, and diversity of skills, knowledge, and interests among neighbours.

-3. Neighbor support networking.
-There is no shared economy in cohousing (no paid services/help).
-However, as might be expected among neighbors who are closely connected, neighborly support for a more convenient and secure lifestyle is encouraged.
-This quality is especially significant for senior cohousing members.
+Neighbour support networking - There is no shared economy in Cohousing (no paid services/help).
+However, as might be expected among neighbours who are closely connected, neighbourly support for a more convenient and secure lifestyle is encouraged.
+This quality is especially significant for senior Cohousing members.

-4. Outreach.
-Cohousing attracts proactive individuals interested in improving both their own lives and the welfare and sustainability of the greater society.
-Having good neighborhood collaboration processes and skills, cohousing models and encourages a more sustainable lifestyle, thus building social capital for the greater neighborhood and community.
+Outreach - Cohousing attracts proactive individuals interested in improving both their own lives and the welfare and sustainability of the greater society.
+Having good neighbourhood collaboration processes and skills, Cohousing models and encourages a more sustainable lifestyle, thus building social capital for the greater neighbourhood and community.